-There are many ways to contribute to ALSC and we have provided information in this section to make sure that you find a giving plan that is right for you!
+There are many ways to give a donation to ALSC that supports the essential civil legal services we provide to Alaskans.
+This section contains information to make sure that you find a giving plan that is right for you!

 ALSC participates in the State of Alaska’s Pick.Click.Give. campaign.
 You can make a donation to ALSC through your Alaska Permanent Fund Dividend when you sign up between January 1st and March 31st.
 You can add or alter a contribution after March 31st, as long as you file for your PFD before the deadline.